 Locals in Crested Butte like to hit the trail (skiing, biking, or hiking) or the rivers (fishing or boating) early, play hard until about mid-afternoon, and then flock to the downtown restaurants and bars to sit out and watch the world go by.
 Join them and strike up a conversation.
 You will probably make some new friends, and you may even be overcome by a desire to move here.Crested Butte Restaurants

 While alpine skiing and mountain biking have put Crested Butte on the map, we’re more than just a recreation town.
 Crested Butte is the official Wildflower Capital of Colorado.
 The Crested Butte Wildflower Festival offers a summer full of wildflower tours and lessons on how to photograph and paint the flowers, with the largest concentration scheduled during the annual Festival in July.

-During the summer months, we have an absurd number of concerts and host the Crested Butte Music Festival for 6 weeks in June, July, and August.
+During the summer months, we have a large number of concerts and host the Crested Butte Music Festival for six weeks in June, July and August.
 The winter season may have fewer shows, but makes up for that with the quality of the acts we bring in.
 More recent additions to the festival scene include the Film Festival and Wine & Food Festival.
 While relatively new, they are becoming more and more prestigious each year yet don’t carry the price-point of similar festivals in other mountain towns.

 Crested Butte is host to an array of bed-and-breakfasts that are cute, cozy and historic.
 Staying in any type of lodging in Crested Butte will put you smack in the middle of downtown hustle-and-bustle.
 Choose from an array of lodging types.
 No matter where you stay, you’ll gain an intimate experience in this quirky town.Crested Butte Lodges